RinshadKAsharaf/udi-service/README.md

 ## Add support for GitHub Workspaces (and other cloud IDEs)

-Define how `mGit` and other typical `home-polyglot` should work for GitHub Workspaces.
+Define how `mGit` and other typical `udi-service` should work for GitHub Workspaces.
 For example, the default directory for projects is `/workspaces` instead of `$HOME/workspaces`.
 How should we support GitLab IDE?

 ## Install Fisher package manager, equivalent to Antigen and others for ZSH